zbjornson/human-asmjs/README.md

 | Float32Array	| 32bit floating point number | Float | 4 bytes |
 | Float64Array	| 64bit floating point number | Double | 8 bytes |

-When extracting the content of typed array to variable or using it for calculation, it is necessary to correct type:
+When extracting the content of typed array to variable or using it for calculation, it is necessary to specify the correct type:

 ```javascript
 // valid